steemit/condenser/src/app/help/en/welcome.md

 You are entirely responsible for generating your password, saving it and keeping it secure.

 It is strongly recommended that you store an offline copy of your password somewhere safe in case of a hard drive failure or other calamity.
-Consider digital offline storage, secure cloud-based storage, as well as printed paper.
+Consider digital offline storage, secure private cloud-based storage, as well as printed paper.
 Use multiple methods of storage for best redundancy.

 If your account is valuable, value it!